Fair Trial

 Fair Trial (1932–1958) was a British Thoroughbred racehorse and champion sire.
-He was bred and raced by John Arthur Dewar, who also bred and raced Tudor Minstrel.
+He was bred and raced by John Arthur Dewar, who also bred and raced Tudor Minstrel, rated one of the greatest racehorses of the 20th century.

 The leading sire in Great Britain and Ireland in 1950, during his career Fair Trial sired 201 race winners, including Classic winners Lambert Simnel, Court Martial, Festoon, and Palestine.
 Through his daughters, Fair Trial was the 1951 leading broodmare sire in Great Britain and Ireland.